 So, despite the struggles, I do believe it was worth it both on a personal level and a public level.
 Anyone who talks about Dual Orb 2 in English is talking about my work..
 They enjoyed those fun 20-30 (in some cases MANY more) hours because of me and that's a good feeling.

 Q: I would like to close the interview with this last question.
 What gave you and continues to give you the will and enthusiasm to keep you going with translation projects?
 Do you have a personal goal or mission?

 What makes Nightcrawler tick?
 Well, romhacking is a hobby.
 If you're not doing it for yourself, you shouldn't be doing it.
 Marginal fame and attention is nice, but you shouldn't be hacking a game for other people.
 I do this because most of the time it's pretty fun.
 I enjoy the challenge of whipping a game into shape to do my bidding.
 Sometimes, I both love and hate the work.
 Some challenges are frustrating, but at the same time it's fun to work on trying to figure out a solution.
 The tedious, boring work is hard to get through sometimes, but to finish the project, it's got to be done.
 Sometimes, the support and marginal fame and attention from others help get you through those times.

 I have a love for the SNES and video games in general.
 I have the skills to give people a game they can enjoy that they would otherwise not have the experience to enjoy.
 The possibility of offering thousands of people hours of enjoyment is motivation.
-Personal technical achievement is motivation.. problem solving is motivation..
+Personal technical achievement is motivation.. problem-solving is motivation..
 My motivation comes from many sources at different times.
-There are time I have no motivation at all and take a mini vacation.. but sometimes I continue doing it just because I CAN!
-Hehe There you have it!
+There are times I have no motivation at all and take a mini-vacation.. but sometimes I continue doing it just because I CAN!
+Hehe there you have it!
 Some insight into the twisted world of Nightcrawler.